How in charge are you?

 But what does it really mean to live “at-cause”?

 It doesn’t mean that we blame ourselves; this is just another way to feel victimised.
-At-cause – or “in-charge” as some people prefer to think of it as – means to own absolutely everything that happens to you: good or bad.
-It means to look at every situation from the perspective of, “yes this has happened, now what can I do that might be helpful?”
+At-cause – or “in-charge” as some people prefer to call it – means to own absolutely everything that happens to you: good or bad.
+It means to look at every situation from the perspective of, “yes this has happened, now what can I learn and do differently.”

 If you’re “at- effect” in your life, you tend to wait for things to improve or other people to change.